pnnl/cst/run/python/osw_federates/README.md

 To access the Docker image, navigate to the `copper/scripts` directory and run `./runcosim.sh`.
 This will take you inside of the Docker container.

 Currently, gage only has access to one commercial optimization solver, cplex.
 It is necessary to add cplex to your path variable.
 This can be done by executing the command `export PATH=$PATH:/home/worker/tenv/ibm/cplex/bin/x86-64_linux`.
+This step must be performed **each** time you enter the Docker container.

 ### Setting up your test scenario